 While many adults have the tendency to reprimand children for their motion-oriented behaviors and fidgety actions, experts want to guide adults to a new understanding of active and energized children; instead of punishing children who struggle to sit still and remain silent, supporters of kinesthetic learning methods want to provide students with the tools and opportunities to develop students’ thinking and development.

 Using unique, engaging, expressive, and explorative classroom activities, kinesthetic learners can use their own hands and abilities to enhance their comprehension of increasingly complex ideas.
-In fact, as the CKE asserts, teachers who refuse to create activities that allow for motion creates an imbalanced instructional style: “Expecting (kinesthetic students) to sit quiet for long and listen to something without experiencing it physically is unrealistic.”
+In fact, as the CKE asserts, teachers who refuse to create activities that allow for motion create an imbalanced instructional style: “Expecting (kinesthetic students) to sit quietly for long and listen to something without experiencing it physically is unrealistic.”

 This video shows learning in a kinesthetic classroom.

 How Parents of Kinesthetic Children Can Become Involved

 While each local public school has its own programs to accommodate the needs of kinesthetic learners, parents should meet with their child’s teacher to find out what plans may be enacted in his or her classroom.
 Prior to meeting with a child’s teacher, parents can learn more about specific kinesthetic learning activities recommended by experts in the educational field.
 For example, in her book Minds in Motion: A Kinesthetic Approach to Teaching Elementary Curriculum, author and educator Susan Griss outlines specific techniques for enhancing kinesthetic learning opportunities.
 According to Griss’ examples, parents can be prepared to ask their child’s teacher kinesthetic-focused questions such as:

 - How do you incorporate movement and motion into the class’ daily routines?